Mansour bin Zayed Al Nahyan: Early life and education

-Mansour was born in the Abu Dhabi emirate on 21 November 1970, the fifth son of the Emir of Abu Dhabi Sheikh Zayed bin Sultan Al Nahyan.
-His mother is Sheikha Fatima bint Mubarak Al Ketbi and he has five full-brothers: President Mohammed, Hamdan, Hazza, Tahnoun, and Abdullah.
+Mansour was born in the Emirate of Abu Dhabi on 21 November 1970, the fifth son of the Emir of Abu Dhabi Sheikh Zayed bin Sultan Al Nahyan.
+His mother is Sheikha Fatima bint Mubarak Al Ketbi and he has five full-brothers: Mohammed, Hamdan, Hazza, Tahnoun, and Abdullah.
 They are known as Bani Fatima or sons of Fatima.

 Mansour attended Santa Barbara Community College as an English student in 1989.
-He is a graduate of United Arab Emirates University where he received a bachelor's degree in international affairs in 1993.
+He is a graduate of the United Arab Emirates University where he received a bachelor's degree in international affairs in 1993.